 But, the question is how long you can expect your new pillow to last and how to know when it is the right time to replace it?
-Read our article and find out why is it so important to replace your pillow and when you should do that.
+Read our article and find out what types of pillows hotels use.

 Why Should You Replace Your Pillow?

 Every night as you sleep, your body lets body oil, sweat, sheds hair and dead skin cells that your pillow absorbs.
 As the time passes, these materials will build-up in your pillow and cause it to smell.

 Besides odor, these materials will also attract dust mites and allergens and create a perfect environment for the growth of bacteria.
 Not only is this unpleasant to think about, but it can also make your pillow feel heavier and be less supportive.

 Dust mites are usually not dangerous and can be kind of useful as they feed on your dead skin that your body sheds every night, but it is uncomfortable to think about sleeping with millions of tiny bug-like creatures that you can’t see but know they are constantly present.
 For some people with allergies, dust mites can worsen their symptoms and interfere with their sleep.